 For an ultra smooth pie filling, powder the sweetener in a food processor or in a coffee grinder before using.
 This step is optional but I recommend it, because it will prevent any grittiness.

-In a food processor, blend the ingredients for the low carb pecan pie base.
+Step 1: In a food processor or with an electric mixer, blend the ingredients for the keto pie crust.
 Blend until they resemble sticky crumbles.

-Press the dough into the pie dish with your hands.
+Step 2: Press the dough into the pie pan with your hands.
 Use the back of a teaspoon to smooth the base and edges.
 Trim the sides with a sharp knife to get a clean edge.

 Place the crust in the freezer whilst you make the filling.

-Now, pour the filling into base and decorate with the remaining half cup of whole pecan halves.
+Step 4: Pour the mixture on top of the crust base and decorate with the remaining half cup of whole pecan halves.

 Coconut flour crust: If you cannot tolerate almonds, make this coconut flour pie crust I created for my strawberry mascarpone tart.